Search Strategies, Programs, and Internship Listings

 - UPOP: The Undergraduate Practice Opportunities Program is a for-credit, year-long program targeted to sophomores interested in professional development training, alumni mentorship, and access to internship opportunities across industry, government, and non-profit enterprises worldwide.

 - MISTI: This international internship program matches you with projects in companies and labs around the world.
-There are language, culture, and history course requirements as well as location-specific preparation and training modules.
+There are language, culture, and history course requirements.

 - The MIT Washington, DC Summer Internship Program lets undergraduates of any major participate in internships at the highest levels of government and experience the interplay between science, technology, and US public policy.

 - MIT PKG Center for Public Service: PKG programs are designed to harness your unique skills and build capacity for community partners tackling issues like climate change, health equity, and using tech for social good.